The SPAB is a proud member of Remember a Charity. They have teamed up with Co-op to offer SPAB supporters 20% off will writing services

 Cecily Greenhill was the SPAB's archivist for many years and left a generous legacy to the Society when she died in 2012.

 John Sell joined the SPAB in 1974.
-He has been a Trustee for many years and served as the Chairman for a number of terms during the 1990s.
+He has been a Trustee for many years and served as the Chairman during the 1990s.

 Roger Mears, architect and former SPAB Guardian on his enduring involvement with SPAB.